 Photo credit: Quentin Bacon, Barefoot Contessa “How Easy Is That?” by Ina Garten

 Nutrition Analysis via MyFitnessPal.com.
-Eliminate salt for low sodium version.
+Eliminate salt and salting the meat before cooking for low sodium version.